gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Then say yes," he said sourly.
 "That will let us both get out of this heat."

-"But what does---I mean, my service to Lady Kembe, but how can I possibly---"
+"But what does—I mean, my service to Lady Kembe, but how can I possibly—"

 "You can't.
 It's the girl she's interested in."
 The Darpani muttered something too low for me to catch.
 The horse pawed the ground.
 "All right, there is